Elizabeth142/expense-tracker-elizabeth-reji/README.md

 git clone https://github.com/Elizabeth142/expense-tracker-elizabeth-reji.git
 ```

-2.Open the project folder.
+2. Open the project folder

-3.Open index.html in a modern web browser.
+3. Open `index.html` in a modern web browser

 No installation, build tools, or additional dependencies are required.